eddo4life/eddo4life/README.md

-# 👋 Hi there, I'm Boaz Eddy Cadet Theodoris
+# 👋 Hi there, I'm Eddo4life

 I'm a passionate **Computer Scientist** who loves building tools and communities with code.